 Payments for Burn Center Services

-The Department of Public Welfare (Department) is providing final notice of a decrease to the funding allocation for Fiscal Year (FY) 2011-2012 disproportionate share hospital (DSH) payments to certain qualifying Medical Assistance acute care general hospital burn centers.
-This decrease in funding is required to be consistent with the FY 2011-2012 appropriated amount for inpatient hospital services.
-There is no change in the current qualifying criteria or methodology for determining eligibility for these payments.
+The Department of Public Welfare (Department) is providing final notice of an increase to the funding allocation for Fiscal Year (FY) 2010-2011 for disproportionate share hospital (DSH) payments to certain qualifying Medical Assistance enrolled acute care general hospital burn centers.
+There is no change in the qualifying criteria or payment methodology for these payments.

-The Department published notice of its intent to decrease the funding allocation for these DSH payments to qualifying hospitals at 42 Pa.B.
-2111 (April 14, 2012).
-The Department received no public comments during the 30-day comment period and will implement the changes described in its notice of intent.
+The Department published notice of its intent to increase the funding allocation for these DSH payments at 41 Pa.B.
+2497 (May 14, 2011).
+The Department received no public comments during the 30-day comment period, and will implement the changes as described in its notice of intent.

 GARY D. ALEXANDER,

 Fiscal Note: 14-NOT-737.
 (1) General Fund; (2) Implementing Year 2010-11 is $4,946,000; (3) 1st Succeeding Year 2011-12 is $0; 2nd Succeeding Year 2012-13 is $0; 3rd Succeeding Year 2013-14 is $0; 4th Succeeding Year 2014-15 is $0; 5th Succeeding Year 2015-16 is $0; (4) 2007-08 Program—$5,000,000; 2008-09 Program—$5,170,000; 2009-10 Program—$4,630,000; (7) Hospital Based Burn Centers; (8) recommends adoption.
 Funds have been included in the budget to cover this increase.

 [Pa.B.
 Doc.
 No. 12-255.
 Filed for public inspection February 10, 2012, 9:00 a.m.]

 No part of the information on this site may be reproduced for profit or sold for profit.